yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 f(x) \leq M(1-a),-f(x)\leq Ma
 $$

-To create more easily generalizable models and learn a common core strategy for all models, it is adviced to think of this as two disjoint cases each associated with a set of constraints.
+To create more easily generalizable models and learn a common core strategy, it is adviced to think of this as two disjoint cases each associated with a set of constraints.

 $$
 \begin{align}